airatns/cuisine/README.md

 >*git commit -m 'test'* \
 >*git push*

-In case of successful deployment, a message will be sent to the *Telegram*: **foodgram-app workflow has been successfully completed!**
+In case of successful deployment, a message will be sent to the *Telegram*: **cuisine-app workflow has been successfully completed!**

 Run the next commands on the server